enkidevs/curriculum/Git/Essentials/git-erminology.md

 * Checkout file

 %exp
-In order for a file to be `committed`, it has to be watched by Git (`tracked`) and the changes to the file to be acknowledged (`staged`).
+In order for a file to be `committed`, it has to be watched by git (`tracked`) and the changes to the file to be acknowledged (`staged`).
 %
 ---
 ```
-A file that Git knows it is there.
+A file that git knows it is there.
 ```
 * Tracked file
 * Committed file
 * Staged file

 %exp
-A file for which Git calculates content differences is called a `tracked` file.
+A file for which git calculates content differences is called a `tracked` file.
 %
 ---
 ```
-A file Git doesn't know anything about.
+A file git doesn't know anything about.
 ```
 * Untracked file
 * Tracked file
 * Committed file

 %exp
-A new file in the local repository which is yet to be watched by Git is called an `untracked` file.
+A new file in the local repository which is yet to be watched by git is called an `untracked` file.
 %
 ---
 ```